 Hives are red or skin-colored bumps that can become itchy.
 They can occur on any part of your skin.

 They’re an allergic response to a range of substances, including:

 It’s important to see a doctor to diagnose the underlying cause of your hives, because these may be symptoms of a severe allergic reaction.
 They may recommend topical or oral antihistamines to help treat your hives.
 These drugs block histamines, the natural chemical in your skin that causes hives.

 If you get hives regularly, your doctor may recommend that you see an allergist.
 An allergist will determine what substances you’re allergic to so you can avoid the allergens in the future.

-There’s no cure for eczema.
-It can be controlled by keeping your skin moisturized with fragrance-free moisturizers and by using cortisone creams or gels to control the itching.
-Eczema symptoms may be made worse by:
+There’s no cure for eczema, but you can manage it by moisturizing your skin with fragrance-free moisturizers.
+For severe cases, a doctor may also recommend cortisone creams or gels to control the itching.

 - harsh soaps and detergents